Last Updated on February 21, 2022 by Grow with Bovees

 To really understand the difference, though, it would be easier to start by looking at each tool individually.

 King of the Gardening Tools may be a bit of an exaggeration, but it’s not too far off.
 What makes the Mattock tool is its versatility.
 It’s an agricultural tool with many functions.

-The mattock can come in two types or variations.
+The mattock tool can come in two types or variations.